 What are the new rules?

-From August 1, the rules for weddings are changing.
-In the latest Coronavirus lockdown easing, receptions can go ahead once again, and up to 30 guests will now be allowed.
+From August 1, the rules for weddings changed.
+Receptions could go ahead once again, and up to 30 guests were to be allowed.

 This is, of course, subject to things being done in a Covid-secure way.